 - Editorial: This includes expert writers who will execute creative content.

-- Developers: These pros will bring interactives and animation to life.
+- Developers: These are the pros who bring interactives and animation to life.

-Most of our team is in-house, but we have remote people all over the country.
-We’re well-seasoned, though, so we keep things going even if we’re working across timezones.
+Our team is distributed, but we’re a well-oiled machine, so we keep things going even if we’re working across timezones.

 We think the best work comes from a great brand-agency relationship, so there are a few things you can do to help the process.